clairemation/coolgebra-js/README.md

-4/9/2017: Fixed some bugs, added features including cross product, scalar projection, rotation to a plane as specified by its normal vector, and determining which side of a given line segment a (point) vector is on.
+4/9/2017: Fixed some bugs, added features including cross product, angle between two vectors, scalar projection, rotation to a plane as specified by its normal vector, and determining which side of a given line segment a (point) vector is on.

 # coolgebra-js

 A performant and expressive library for client-end complex vector and matrix calculations.
-I wrote Coolgebra because I wanted to be able to chain vector/matrix operations, but without incurring the overhead of creating a whole new object with every operation.
+I wrote Coolgebra because I wanted an easy-to-use syntax for chaining and nesting operations, but without incurring the overhead of creating a whole new object with every intermediate step.

-The syntax is designed to feel as if you were using a library like Sylvester, but it is leaner behind the scenes.
-All results are stored in a single module-scoped stack, and the module exposes a singleton containing all the methods, which all return itself.
+The syntax is designed to feel as if you were using a library like Sylvester, but behind the scenes, all results are stored as plain arrays in a single module-scoped stack.
+The module exposes a singleton containing all the methods, which all return itself.

 Coolgebra is a work in progress.
 It is written in ES6 and may need to be transpiled for browser environments.
 Require it in your build and assign it to the $ variable (see below about using a different variable).